K7MDL2/CI-V_Serial_Band_Decoder/README.md

 I have been using VS Code for Arduino, ESP-IDF, and Python for years now.
 It has integrated GitHub source control support and runs on multiple platforms and is far more productive than the Arduino IDE.
 The ESP-IDF runs as an extension in VS Code.
 Running the UI on a Pi4 was a bit tedious so I edited mostly on the PC.

 With the much faster Pi5 here and this project, I have started using Code-Server running on the Pi5.
-It allows you to run the VS Code UI use a browser on the local or any remote machine with all the same features including an integrated terminal and for Python a debugger.
+It allows you to run the VS Code UI using a browser on the local or any remote machine with all the same features including an integrated terminal and for Python a debugger.
 I highly recommend it.
 For Python in particular setup is very simple.
 See these links below.
-I have used both the manual and the script installs, both are easy and work.
-The current version is 4.98.0.
+I have used both the manual and the scripted installs, both are easy and work.
+The version I used is 4.98.0.

     https://github.com/coder/code-server
     https://coder.com/docs/code-server/install

-Another useful too is FilelZilla which provides a file explorer type view between the local and one or more remote machines.
+Another useful tool is FilelZilla which provides a file explorer type view between the local and one or more remote machines.